redboo/scrap/0008/README.md

-# Scrap 0008 Car tires
+# Scrap 0008 Car tires to JSON

 Get data from AJAX (JSON) and save to JSON file.